tortugastudios/emjinx-examples/rest/javascript-fetch/README.md

 This example uses an HTML form, with vanilla JavaScript and Fetch API, to send a POST request to the Emjinx REST API.

+This is the recommended implementation when not using React.

 ## Emjinx REST API Endpoint:

 https://api.emjinx.com/rest/